 Radiation treatment for small cell lung cancer

+Treatment is much like getting an x-ray, but the radiation is more intense.
+The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – takes longer.
 Most often, radiation treatments are given once or twice a day, 5 days a week for several weeks.
 Radiation to relieve symptoms or to prevent spread to the brain is given for shorter periods of time.
 Standard radiation is used less often than in the past.
-Newer methods such as 3D-CRT and IMRT allow doctors to be more precise in treating lung cancers while reducing radiation to nearby healthy tissues.
+Newer methods such as 3D-CRT and IMRT allow doctors to be more precise in treating SCLC while reducing radiation to nearby healthy tissues.

 Possible side effects of radiation treatment